How the Equality Act impacts professionals, businesses, organisations and service providers for blind and partially sighted people.

 RNIB offer a range of solutions that can be used by your organisation to help you make sure your products and services meet the requirements of the Equality Act.
 However, there are a number of specialist organisations that can help you further with understanding and complying with the Equality Act.

 ACAS aims to improve organisations and working life through better employment relations.
-Visit ACAS' Equality Act section for more in-depth information about the Equality Act.
+Visit ACAS' website for more in-depth information about the Equality Act.

 EHRC has a statutory remit to promote and monitor human rights; and to protect, enforce and promote equality across the seven "protected" grounds - age, disability, gender, race, religion and belief, sexual orientation and gender reassignment.
 Read EHCR's information about the Equality Act.